jafoobari/flask-spotify-discosaver/README.md

 $ pip install -r requirements.txt
 ```

+## Usage

+In order to run this app locally, you'll need to create a free [Spotify developer account](https://developer.spotify.com/dashboard/) and create your own integration.
+After you do that enter your integration's credentials in `config.py`.

 You can do a quick test run of running `jobs.py` from the terminal with the below commands.
 It will either grab (and print to terminal) the current week's *saved* Discover Weekly or create it if it doesn't exist (hardcoded to only run for my Spotify user).

 ```